Laurence Yep

 Laurence Michael Yep (葉祥添 (叶祥添, Yè Xiángtiān, Jip6 Coeng4 Tim1); born June 14, 1948) is an American writer.
 He is known for his children's books, having won the Newbery Honor twice for his Golden Mountain series.
-In 2005, he received the biennial Laura Ingalls Wilder Medal for his career contribution to American children's literature.
+In 2005, he received the Children's Literature Legacy Award for his career contribution to American children's literature.

 Life, education, and career

 Yep was born in San Francisco, California, in Chinatown to Thomas (Gim Lew) Yep and Franche Lee Yep.
-His father was a first-generation American born in China who had moved to San Francisco as a boy and grown up with an Irish friend in his neighborhood.
+His father was a first-generation American born in China who had moved to San Francisco as a boy.
 His mother was a second-generation Chinese American, was born in Ohio and raised in West Virginia where her family ran a Chinese laundry.
 After struggling through the Great Depression, Yep's family moved to a multicultural but predominantly African American neighborhood.
 Yep grew up working in the family grocery store, where he recalls learning early on "how to observe and listen to people, how to relate to others.
 It was good training for a writer."

 Yep was named by his older brother Thomas, who had just been studying the biography of Saint Lawrence for school.
 He spent his early childhood commuting from his neighborhood to a Catholic school in Chinatown for Chinese children, where he was often made fun of by the mostly bilingual students for only knowing how to speak English.

 Not until high school when Yep attended a less segregated Catholic school did he confront white American culture in person, having grown up among Black and Chinese kids.
 Although he had always been interested in science, at St. Ignatius College Preparatory, he also became interested in literature and creative writing.
 Yep published his first story in a science fiction magazine at the age of 18 while still in high school.
 His English teacher, a Jesuit priest, motivated him to submit his story to magazines until it got published if he wanted to get an A grade.
 This experience inspired Yep to first consider what a career in writing might be like, even though he had always been fascinated with machines and wanted to become a chemist.

 Yep graduated from St. Ignatius College Preparatory in 1966.

 His decision to become a writer did not come until he entered college at Marquette University.
-There he became friends with a literary magazine editor, Joanne Ryder.
+There he became friends with a literary magazine editor, Joanne Ryder, whom he eventually married.
 She introduced him to children's literature and later encouraged him to write a book for children while she was working at Harper & Row.
 The result was his first science fiction novel for teens entitled Sweetwater, published by Harper & Row in 1973.
 After two years at Marquette, Yep transferred to UC Santa Cruz where he earned a BA in 1970.
 He later earned a PhD in English at the State University of New York at Buffalo.